Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Proofs of Main Lemmas

-First we review the notion of path connectivity in general (and not necessarily uniform) hypergraphs.
-Recall that a general hypergraph $G=(V,E)$ consists of a finite vertex set $V$ and a finite hyperedge set $E=\{A_1,\cdots,A_m\}$, where $A_i\subset V$ are non-empty subsets of $V$.
-Path connectivity in hypergraphs is defined as follows. \begin{definition}[Path and path connectivity] In a hypergraph $G=(V,E)$ and any vertices $u,v\in V$, a \emph{simple path} from $u$ to $v$ is a sequence of distinct vertices $v_0,v_1,\cdots,v_k\in V$ and distinct hyperedges $A_1,\cdots,A_k\in E$ such that $v_0=u, v_k=v$, and $v_{i-1},v_i\in A_i$ for any $i\in [k]$.
-The hypergraph $G$ is \emph{path-connected} iff for any $u,v\in V$, there is a simple path from $u$ to $v$. \end{definition}

-We also need the notion of cycle-free hypergraphs as follows. \begin{definition}[Simple cycle and cycle-free hypergraph] In a hypergraph $G=(V,E)$, a \emph{simple cycle} is a sequence of distinct vertices $v_0,v_1,\cdots,v_{k-1}\in V$ and distinct hyperedges $A_1,\cdots,A_k\in E$ such that $v_{i-1}, v_i\in A_i$ for any $i\in [k]$, where $v_k = v_0$.
-The hypergraph $G$ is \emph{cycle-free} iff there is no simple cycle in $G$. \end{definition}

-Note that a path-connected cycle-free $2$-uniform hypergraph is a tree.
-The next lemma is another generalization of the fact that a tree on $n$ vertices has exactly $n-1$ edges. \begin{lemma} Let $G=(V,E)$ be a path-connected cycle-free hypergraph.
-Then

-\end{lemma} \begin{proof} We prove the lemma by induction on $|E|$.
+We prove the first statement by induction on $|E|$.
 For the base case, if $E=\{A\}$ only consists of one hyperedge, then the path connectivity ensures $A=V$, and the result is obvious.
 Now suppose that the results holds for any hypergraph $G=(V,E)$ with $|E|<m$.
 We first show that there cannot be two hyperedges $A_1, A_2\in E$ such that $|A_1 \cap A_2| > 1$ in the cycle-free hypergraph $G$.
 In fact, if $u,v\in A_1\cap A_2$, then $u\overset{A_1}{\to} v\overset{A_2}{\to} u$ is a simple cycle in $G$, a contradiction.
 Hence, any two hyperedges $A_1, A_2$ are either disjoint or intersecting at one vertex.

 Next we show that there must be a \emph{leaf} hyperedge in $G$, where $A\in E$ is defined to be a leaf hyperedge iff $|A \cap \left(\cup_{B\in E \backslash \{A\} } B\right)|=1$.
 Start from any hyperedge $A_0 \in E$: if $A_0$ is a leaf hyperedge, we are done.
 Otherwise, by path connectivity there must be some $v_0\in A_0$ and $A_1 \in E \backslash \{A_0\}$ such that $v_0\in A_1$.
 We are done if $A_1$ is a leaf hyperedge, and otherwise $A_1$ intersects with other hyperedges at more than one point, i.e., we may find some $v_1\in A_1 \backslash \{v_0\}, A_2\in E \backslash \{A_0,A_1\}$ such that $v_1\in A_2$.
 Continuing this process, we either arrive at some leaf hyperedge, or find some $v_k=v_{\ell}$ with $k<\ell$ in this process.
 The latter case is impossible, for $v_k\overset{A_{k+1}}{\to} v_{k+1} \overset{A_{k+2}}{\to} \cdots \overset{A_{\ell}}{\to} v_\ell$ is a cycle in $G$.
 Therefore, there must be a leaf hyperedge $A$ in $G$.